Fitz-AI/p3_collab-compet/Report.md

 ### Algorithm 1

 To train the agent, we use the DDPG algorithm from Tennis notebook in folder DDPG.

-DDPG (Lillicrap, et al., 2015), short for Deep Deterministic Policy Gradient, is a model-free off-policy actor-critic algorithm, combining DPG with DQN.The original DQN works in discrete space, and DDPG extends it to continuous space with the actor-critic framework while learning a deterministic policy.
+DDPG (Lillicrap, et al., 2015), short for Deep Deterministic Policy Gradient, is a model-free off-policy actor-critic algorithm, combining DPG with DQN.
+The original DQN works in discrete space, and DDPG extends it to continuous space with the actor-critic framework while learning a deterministic policy.

 In order to do better exploration, an exploration policy μ’ is constructed by adding noise N :μ′(s)=μθ(s)+N.